giacomolanciano/Talk/README.md

 # Talk
 Very simple chat system for Unix OS, developed within “Operating System” course of my BoS of Computer Science &amp; Control Engineering.
 It is written in C language and is based on socket programming.
+The project has been developed in collaboration with Davide Mazza.

 # How to run
 1. Compile **server** module typing on terminal `$ gcc server.c stack.c -lpthread -o bin/server`.